 This post may contain affiliate links, please see the privacy policy for details.

-If you’re looking for new vegetable casserole ideas, you can’t go wrong with this tasty recipe.
-Boasting a variety of tasty veggies and a creamy cheese sauce, this breadcrumb topped side dish pairs with anything, and it’s incredibly easy to make.
+With a colorful variety of tasty veggies and a mouthwatering creamy cheese sauce, this breadcrumb topped side dish pairs with anything, and it’s so easy to make.

 Why You’ll Love It